 RESIDENTIAL LIGHT DISPLAYS

 Bolingbrook Drive – The McGraw family’s Christmas decoration inspiration began in 2014 while driving down Maple Avenue in Marietta (see below).
-They decided to imitate the popular globe design in their own yard, using more than 3,000 Christmas lights.
+They decided to imitate the popular globe design in their own yard, using more than 30,000 Christmas lights.
+Park and walk through the yard from Thanksgiving until the new year to get the full experience of the window display spanning the front porch.
 Over the years, neighbors have joined in the celebration and started decorating.
 Now they light up the whole street!
-Visit them from Thanksgiving until the new year.

-Holiday Magic – Beginning on Thanksgiving night, head to Powder Springs to experience this free nightly holiday light show featuring dancing Christmas lights, inflatables, and special effects synchronized to holiday music.
-Turn your radio to 102.1 FM so you can enjoy the show’s soundtrack.
+Holiday Magic – Head to Powder Springs to experience this free nightly holiday light show featuring dancing Christmas lights, inflatables, and special effects synchronized to holiday music.
+This year’s show will include the return of PURPLE CHRISTMAS: A Tribute To Prince.
+Turn your radio to 102.1 FM so you can enjoy the soundtrack from Thanksgiving night until January 10.

 5268 Seamus Way, Powder Springs, GA